 Example: Because XYZ uses a 12-month stability period for ongoing employees, it must use a 12-month stability period for new hires.
 XYZ chooses an initial measurement period of 12 months for new variable hours and seasonal employees.
-Sally is hired May 10, 2015.
-Sally works in the after-school program, so she will work a few hours a day during the school year and as many as 50 hours per week during school vacations.
-She is on-call if the school closes due to bad weather.
-XYZ tracks Sally's hours from May 10, 2015, to May 9, 2016, and determines she averaged 32 hours per week during that time.
-Sally is offered coverage as of June 1, 2016.
-XYZ does not owe a penalty for Sally during the entire 12-month initial measurement period, even though it was more than the three-month period generally allowed and she actually averaged more than 30 hours per week because of this special option for variable employees.
+Sally is hired May 10, 2021.
+Sally works in the after-school program, so will work a few hours a day during the school year and as many as 50 hours per week during school vacations.
+Sally is on-call if the school closes due to bad weather.
+XYZ tracks Sally's hours from May 10, 2021, to May 9, 2022, and determines Sally averaged 32 hours per week during that time.
+Sally is offered coverage as of June 1, 2022.
+XYZ does not owe a penalty for Sally during the entire 12-month initial measurement period, even though it was more than the three-month period generally allowed and Sally actually averaged more than 30 hours per week because of this special option for variable employees.